Use organic SEO to get your small business on the first page of local search results.

 - We receive a wholesale rate quote from our bank twice a day and add a percentage to determine the retail foreign exchange rate to apply to transactions that involve a currency conversion. >

 - Our currency exchange rates are competitive with conversion rates used by banks and by currency exchanges. >

-- When you withdraw money from your PayPal account to your local bank account, we automatically convert the money into the local currency at the time of the withdrawal request.
+- When you transfer from your PayPal account to your local bank account, we automatically convert the money into the local currency when the transfer is initiated.

 In many countries and regions, we've translated our most popular pages into the local language, making it easier for you to send or receive money, and benefit from other services.

 PayPal supports several currencies allowing you to make a payment in another currency even if you don't hold a balance in that currency.
 To send a payment, click Send & Request.
 Fill out the payment details and select your currency.